mynaxall/sigterra-web/README.md

 This application was generated using JHipster 3.11.0, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v3.11.0](https://jhipster.github.io/documentation-archive/v3.11.0).

+At this moment actual working branch is development.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: